JGI Belgium is run by volunteers ! We have quite a few different nationalities, ages, languages and backgrounds in our team.

 Amaury est un passionné de dessin.
 Ce talent, qu’il tient d’une pratique assidue, l’a amené à réaliser de nombreuses illustrations pour différentes campagnes du Jane Goodall Institute Belgium.

-Ronald is a Flemish chemist and web developer.
+Ronald is a Flemish chemist and web designer.
 He performs several IT-tasks for JGIB.

 On the picture he is working at sanctuary De Zonnegloed.